Tishleric/uikitxv2/memory-bank/code-index.md

 - `src/components/mermaid.py` - Implementation of the Mermaid component wrapper for rendering diagrams.
 - `src/components/radiobutton.py` - Implementation of the RadioButton component wrapper.
 - `src/components/tabs.py` - Implementation of the Tabs component wrapper for tabbed interfaces.
+- `src/components/checkbox.py` - Implementation of the Checkbox component wrapper for dcc.Checklist with themed styling and multi-select support for UI interactions.
+- `src/components/rangeslider.py` - Implementation of the RangeSlider component wrapper for dcc.RangeSlider with themed styling, automatic mark generation, and range selection support.
+- `src/components/toggle.py` - Implementation of the Toggle component wrapper for daq.ToggleSwitch with themed styling, flexible label positioning, and boolean state management.

 ### Core